Musso: Comintern membership

 In March 1926, Musso and Alimin went to Moscow via Canton to ask for support from Comintern for a revolt.
 Knowing the plan from the meeting in Singapore remained to be implemented, Tan Malaka arrived in Singapore in June to prevent Musso and Alimin, but he was too late because both of them had already gone to Russia.
 The plan was if they could get support from the Comintern, they would instruct the PKI in the Dutch Indies to refrain from beginning a revolt until material aid arrived.
 It would be after the arrival of aid, that then PKI would launch a full revolt, else if Comintern did not support this plan the PKI would launch guerrilla and terror attacks.
 The Comintern rejected the request reasoning that Dutch Indies government's control was still too strong.
 To prevent the revolt the plan as proposed by Musso and Alimin, the Comintern instructed them to stay in Moscow longer studying the Trotskyist deviation.
 However, in October Musso still managed to instruct his people in Dutch Indies to start a revolt.

 In 1927, Musso and Alimin went to the Soviet Union and studied at the Lenin school for several years.

 In July 1928, Musso under the name Manavar, along with Alimin, Semaoen, Darsono, and Tadjudin, attended the Sixth Congress of Comintern led by Stalin.
 He expressed his opinion about the failure of the revolt in Java and Sumatra the year before.
 After the congress, Musso served as member of the Comintern executive committee.
 He also continued his study at Lenin University in Moscow but he did not graduate.
 Musso married a Russian woman in 1929 and became the father of two children.

 In April 1935, Musso went to Surabaya to meet Siti Larang Djojopanatas, wife of Musso's old friend Sosrokardono, to request permission to stay in their residence for several months.
 Musso was sent there to consolidate the old PKI that had been crushed in 1927.
 He explained the Dimitrov line, a new communist tactical approach, in several newspapers, including three times in Indonesia Berdjoeang.
-Focusing in Surabaya and Solo, in this consolidation, Musso managed to persuade Pamudji, Azis, Sukajat, Djoko Soedjono, Amir Sjarifudin, and Tan Ling Djie to join the PKI.
+Focusing in Surabaya and Solo, in this consolidation, Musso managed to persuade Pamudji, Azis, Sukajat, Djokosoedjono, Amir Sjarifudin, and Tan Ling Djie to join the PKI.
 Musso instructed the new members to infiltrate and join nationalist organizations.
 The Dutch Indies government discovered this and exiled the members to Boven Digul.
 However Musso went back to Moscow before the government arrested and exiled him.